-- 102. However, it is not necessarily the case that the specific percentile chosen would be the 50th percentile.
-Any percentile would have to balance relative costs to consumers of under- and over-investment, which could result in a higher percentile than the mid-point. - 103.
+- 110. However, it is not necessarily the case that the specific percentile chosen would be the 50th percentile.
+Any percentile would have to balance relative costs to consumers of under- and over-investment, which could result in a higher percentile than the mid-point. - 111.
 We consider that determining a specific percentile in this way is not consistent with our view that the appropriate percentile is potentially different for each airport and potentially differs between particular projects.
-It is also unlikely to be consistent over time. - 104.
-We consider that allowing flexibility in how a WACC applied to the assessment of airport profitability is determined is a more appropriate approach.
-Justification for adopting an estimate of the WACC above the mid-point estimate should be made on a case-by-case basis.
-We therefore consider that a focus on a specific percentile is not an appropriate solution for airports.
+It is also unlikely to be consistent over time. - 112.
+We consider that allowing flexibility in how a WACC applies to the assessment of airport profitability is a more appropriate approach.
+Evidenced explanations for adopting an estimate of the WACC above the mid-point estimate should be made on a case-by-case basis.
+We, therefore, consider that a focus on a specific percentile is not an appropriate solution for airports.

-Alternative option 2 - Publishing a wider range of percentile estimates
+Alternative option 2 - Publishing a wider range of percentile estimates or a distribution curve

-- 105. We suggested in the emerging views that one potential solution would be to publish a wider range of percentile estimates.
-For example, we could publish every 5th percentile. (ie, 5th, 10th, 15th etc.) - 106.
-Submissions from airports strongly agreed with this option.64 For example NZ Airports submit:65
+113. We suggested in our emerging views paper that one potential solution would be to publish a wider range of percentile estimates.
+For example, we could publish every 5th percentile (ie, 5th, 10th, 15th etc).73